Machu Picchu Ticket 155 articles

 The limit of visits to Machu Picchu – Know the shifts, schedules and more

 Machu Picchu is constantly evolving, offering new ways to experience the Inca citadel.
 Now, there is a total daily availability of 5,600 tickets (for the high season), which are divided into different circuits and routes to explore Machu Picchu and its main attractions.
-Additionally, the high season has been officially established, increasing the daily ticket availability and maximum capacity.
-Below, you will find all the details about the new Machu Picchu tour routes.
+Additionally, the high season has been officially announced, with an increase in availability and maximum capacity of tickets per day.
+All the information on the new Machu Picchu tours is below.

 Couple of Visitors at the Wonder of the World